tristanstoeber/gradCSCG/README.md

 (x_1,a_1),(x_2,a_2),\dots,(x_T,a_T),
 $$

 where $x_t$ denotes the sensory observation received at time $t$, and $a_t$ denotes the action taken before the next observation.
 The true position of the agent is not provided to the model.
-The learning problem is to infer the latent spatial topology from the temporal regularities in the observation-action stream.
+The learning problem is to infer the latent spatial topology and explicit map of the environment.

 To introduce perceptual complexity, we replace symbolic cell observations with MNIST-based visual observations.
 Each grid cell $v$ is assigned a digit label $d(v)\in\{0,\dots,9\}$.
 When the agent visits cell $v_t$, it receives a randomly sampled MNIST image from the corresponding digit class,
 $$